tlamedia/gtm-kit/readme.txt

 #### New:
 * Sharing system data with the support team now starts a live sync session: while your ticket is open (at most 7 days), saving GTM Kit settings automatically sends the support team a fresh copy of the same data.
 The Support page shows an indicator while sync is active, and a Stop sharing button ends it immediately.
+* A new Premium page in the settings screen explains what GTM Kit Premium adds on top of the free plugin, covering server-side tracking, purchase accuracy, consent-safe measurement, forms and subscriptions, and debugging tools, with a link to the documentation behind each point.
+Cards are ordered to match your site, so a WooCommerce store sees the commerce topics first.
+* The setup wizard now includes a short step introducing GTM Kit Premium, worded for the site it is running on: order tracking for WooCommerce stores, consent handling for sites in the EU and EEA, and a general overview otherwise.
+The step is informational and one click continues past it.

 #### Other:
+* The Premium page and the wizard step are hidden entirely when GTM Kit Woo or GTM Kit Premium is active, so paying customers see no upgrade prompts.
 * New `gtmkit_support_sync_config` filter lets developers tune the support sync timings (coalesce delay, session cap, and status-check interval).
 * Added a non-blocking continuous-integration check that runs the settings-app test suite against React 19, so the admin interface is verified ahead of WordPress bundling React 19 in a future core release.
+* Building the settings screen now regenerates the compiled Tailwind stylesheet automatically, so new interface styling can no longer be silently missing from a build.

 = 2.16.4 =